5 Wick Avenue,

 A Neo-Classical style building, the theater had many unique features including an underground tunnel linking it with The Tod Hotel across Central Square.

 The theater closed on Sunday, November 29, 1964.
 The closing picture was “First Men In The Moon”.
-The lavish interior appointments were dismantled and sold at auction prior to demolition.
+The lavish interior appointments were dismantled and sold at auction prior to demolition in summer of 1966.

 The site still remains a parking lot thirty eight years after the Palace Theater closed it’s doors.